Creamy Asparagus Risotto with Cream

 Preparation

-• Preparing asparagus is quite simple.
+• Cleaning asparagus is quite simple.
 Just snap them with your fingers.
-They will divide this way up to about halfway, and the bottom part is the hard part to discard.
-The hard ends can still be used to make a good broth for cooking the asparagus.
+They will divide this way up to the middle and the tail part is the tough one to remove.
+The tough tails can still be used to make a good broth for cooking the asparagus.

 19046609_1591179844240086_77929877_n-1-1-720x540-1.jpg

-• Wash the asparagus well with plenty of water two or three times, both the tender ones and the ends.
+• Wash the asparagus well with plenty of water two or three times, both the tender ones and the tails.
 Do it separately in two bowls.

-• In a pot with a liter (4 cups) of water, put only the ends to cook and let them boil for about twenty minutes.
+• In a pot with a liter of water, cook only the tails and let them boil for about twenty minutes.

 • In another large pan, pour the extra virgin olive oil and brown together with a peeled and halved garlic clove and the asparagus tips cut into pieces.